Zelimkhan Yaqub

-Zelimkhan Yaqub (Zəlimxan Yaqub; 21 January 1950 – 9 January 2016) was an Azerbaijani poet.
-He served as a deputy of the National Assembly of Azerbaijan from 1995 to 2005.
+Zelimkhan Yaqub (Zəlimxan Yaqub; 21 January 1950 – 9 January 2016) was an Azerbaijani Turkish poet and also politician.
+He served as deputy of the National Assembly of Azerbaijan from 1995 to 2005.
 He was also named the national poet of Azerbaijan in 2005.

 Life

-Zelimkhan Yaqub was born on January 21, 1950, in Bolnisi Municipality, Georgian SSR, Soviet Union.
+Zelimkhan Yaqub was born on 21 January 1950, in Bolnisi Municipality, Georgian SSR, Soviet Union.

 He graduated from high school in the village where he was born in 1967, and in 1972 from the library faculty of the Azerbaijan State University.

-From 1973 to 1978 in the "Azerkitab" system, in the bookstore "Book Passage" salesman, chief salesman, department head, from 1975 to 1985 editor, department head in the propaganda department of the Azerbaijan Voluntary Book Lovers Society, from 1987 to 1994 he worked as an editor and head of the poetry department at the Yazichi publishing house.
+From 1973 to 1978 in the "Azerkitab" system, in the bookstore "Book Passage" salesman, chief salesman, and department head, from 1975 to 1985 editor, department head in the propaganda department of the Azerbaijan Voluntary Book Lovers Society, from 1987 to 1994 he worked as an editor and head of the poetry department at the Yazichi publishing house.

 In 1995–2005 he was a deputy of the Milli Majlis of the Republic of Azerbaijan.

-His first poem was published on October 4, 1966, in the "Flag of Victory" newspaper of the Bolnisi district of the Georgian SSR.
+His first poem was published on 4 October 1966, in the "Flag of Victory" newspaper of the Bolnisi district of the Georgian SSR.

-He has been a member of the Union of Azerbaijani Writers since 1983.
+He had been a member of the Union of Azerbaijani Writers since 1983.

-On August 29, 2008, at the V Congress of Azerbaijani Ashugs, he was elected chairman of the Azerbaijan Ashugs Union.
+On 29 August 2008, at the V Congress of Azerbaijani Ashugs, he was elected chairman of the Azerbaijan Ashugs Union.

-He has been a member of the Pardon Commission under the President of the Republic of Azerbaijan since 1994.
+He had been a member of the Pardon Commission under the President of the Republic of Azerbaijan since 1994.

 From 1995 to 2000, he visited China, Saudi Arabia, Germany, the United States, Sweden, Switzerland, Kyrgyzstan, Turkey, France and Iraq as part of the official delegation.

 Zalimkhan Yagub has been suffering from kidney failure for a long time.
 He underwent treatment in countries such as Turkey and Germany.
 The public figure, in the last years of his life, who did not have both kidneys, lived on dialysis.
-He passed away on January 9, 2016.
+He died on 9 January 2016.

 Awards

 Mammad Araz Literary Prize (1995), H.Z.
-Tagiyev Prize for the book "Poet's Call", "Wounds of the Motherland", "I do not condemn you" and "Let your visit be accepted" (1995), the Shohrat Order and the Order of Honor of the Republic of Georgia was awarded with.
+Tagiyev Prize for the book "Poet's Call", "Wounds of the Motherland", "I do not condemn you" and "Let your visit be accepted" (1995), the Shohrat Order and the Order of Honor of the Republic of Georgia was awarded.

 In 2005, he was awarded the honorary title of "People's Poet of Azerbaijan".

-On October 5, 2012, the New York Association of Azerbaijan, which operates in the United States, awarded the People's Poet with an Honorary Diploma and a Medal.
+On 5 October 2012, the New York Association of Azerbaijan, which operates in the United States, awarded the People's Poet with an Honorary Diploma and a Medal.

-People's Poet of Azerbaijan Zalimkhan Yagub was awarded the International Nazim Hikmet Poetry Award for his outstanding services to Turkish literature by the decision of the International Award Committee of the International Academy of Turkic World Studies in Ankara on February 7, 2014.
+People's Poet of Azerbaijan Zalimkhan Yagub was awarded the International Nazim Hikmet Poetry Award for his outstanding services to Turkish literature by the decision of the International Award Committee of the International Academy of Turkic World Studies in Ankara on 7 February 2014.
 Zalimkhan Yagub is the first Azerbaijani to receive this award, which is awarded every two years to one of the writers of the Turkic world.